LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/real-time-messaging-dashboard.md

 ## Limitations

 * Internet explorer and edge browsers are not supported
-* Data presented in real time dashboard is refreshed at a minimum of every 60 seconds from the time of login and may vary slightly from what is presented in LiveEngage due refresh rate differences
+* Data presented in real time dashboard is refreshed at a minimum of every 60 seconds from the time of login and may vary slightly from what is presented in the Conversational Cloud due refresh rate differences
 * Opening real time dashboard in multiple browser tabs is not supported

 ## How to access the real time dashboard

 There are three methods to login to the real time dashboard:

-1. Regular login (via LiveEngage username/password)
+1. Regular login (via Conversational Cloud username/password)
-2. Simultaneous Login (via LiveEngage SSO) (_*available by request_)
+2. Simultaneous Login (via LivePerson SSO) (_*available by request_)
 3. Agent SSO login (via Agent SSO)

 ### Regular login method:

 1\.
-Any valid LiveEngage user may login at: [https://real time.liveperson.net/login](https://realtime.liveperson.net/login)
+Any valid Conversational Cloud user may login at: [https://real time.liveperson.net/login](https://realtime.liveperson.net/login)

 2\.
 Before login, select the dashboard type: Messaging or Chat

 3\.
-Login via regular method will terminate any existing LiveEngage sessions
+Login via regular method will terminate any existing Conversational Cloud sessions

 ### Simultaneous login method